-As asterisk can have various meanings on a supplement and food labels.
+As asterisk can have various meanings on food and dietary supplement labels.
 For instance, it can signify that certain ingredients are organic or GMO-free or that particular nutrients have antioxidant properties.
-The most common use of the asterisk is to denote a disclaimer connected to the claim or nutrient that it immediately follows.
-That disclaimer is then printed somewhere else on the label.
+The most common use of the asterisk is to connect a claim to the FDA disclaimer printed somewhere else on the label.
 For instance, this Gaia dietary supplement for adrenal health uses the asterisk on each of their label’s claims.
-That asterisk takes consumers to their FDA disclaimer: *These Statements have not been evaluated by the Food and Drug Administration: This product is not intended to diagnose, treat, cure, or prevent any disease* , also printed on the bottle.
+That asterisk takes consumers to their FDA disclaimer: *These Statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.

 What is considered labeling?